 Those experiences are part of the price you’ve paid to provide the service you offer.
 Why would you give that knowledge, experience, and hard work away?

 I doubt your doctor, dentist, grocer, or insurance agent feel guilty about their price.
 They know what they’ve been through to be able to provide the service they provide.
-If you’re charging what’s needed to pay all your job costs, cover your overhead, and make a reasonable profit, it’s the right price.
+When you know how to calculate your markup and you’re charging what’s needed to pay all your job costs, cover your overhead, and make a reasonable profit, it’s the right price.

 Quit fussing about price and go tell your clients how good you really are.
 Good clients will pay for a well-done job that’s finished on schedule and kept clean.
 Remember, they can’t get most of your so-called competition to even return a phone call.
 You’re worth every penny.